 What is Irish Soda Bread?

-Irish soda bread is a bread that is similar to biscuits or scones.
-It’s just called “soda bread” in Ireland because, well, they’re already in Ireland, so there’s no need to be redundant.
-Irish soda bread is leavened with baking soda instead of yeast.
-According to the woman who taught me the basics of soda bread, Moira, that’s the way it’s been done for centuries.
+Authentic Irish soda bread is a homemade bread similar to buttermilk biscuits or scones.
+It’s just called “soda bread” in Ireland because they’re already in Ireland, so there’s no need to be redundant.
+Irish soda bread is leavened with baking soda (bicarbonate of soda) instead of yeast.
+According to the woman who taught me the basics of soda bread, Moira, that’s how traditional soda bread has been prepared for centuries.

-I met Moira when I studied in Virginia in County Cavan, Ireland, back in the nineties.
-According to Moira, the flours back in the day changed with the times, but since making soda bread was so inexpensive, many Irish stuck to the softer flour instead of turning to the newer hard wheat varieties.
-Basic Irish soda bread only has four ingredients: flour, baking soda, buttermilk, and salt.
-See?
-Inexpensive.
+Fun fact: I studied in Virginia in County Cavan, Ireland, in the nineties.
+That’s where I met Moira.
+According to Moira, the flour back in the day changed with the times, but since making soda bread was so inexpensive, many Irish stuck to the softer white flour instead of turning to the newer hard wheat varieties.
+The traditional ingredients in Irish soda bread are flour, baking soda, buttermilk, and salt.
+Maybe caraway seeds if you’re feeling extra.

-No shade, but I felt my version needed a bit more.
+No shade, but my version needed a bit more, and even still, it is not too far removed from the authentic recipe.
 That’s what culinary arts are all about, though.
 Learning the basics- hopefully from someone of that culture- and putting your own spin on it.
 With credit always given, of course.
-Shout out to Moira.
+Even though this isn’t a traditional Irish soda bread recipe, I must thank Moira for giving me the inspiration.

-Here’s the Virginia Park Lodge in County Cavan, Ireland, where Moira and I met, by the way.
+Here’s the Virginia Park Lodge in County Cavan, Ireland, where Moira and I met.

-What do I need to make Irish Soda Bread?
+What Ingredients Do I Need to Make Irish Soda Bread?

-Sodium bicarbonate, AKA baking soda, is used in Irish soda bread to help it rise.
+Sodium bicarbonate, AKA baking soda, is a leavening agent used in Irish soda bread to help the bread rise.
 However, sodium bicarbonate needs a liquid (moisture) and an acid to work.

-When a liquid and acid are present, the soda releases the carbon dioxide that allows it to leaven whatever it’s supposed to.
+When a liquid and acid are present, the soda releases carbon dioxide, which creates the chemical reaction needed to leaven whatever it’s supposed to.
 This happens as soon as the moisture and acid are added, so, unlike baking powder, your clock starts ticking once the reaction begins.
-The heat from the oven helps the soda do its thing, so once you add the buttermilk- which is the acid and the moisture- you need to work fast to get the bread into the pan and into the oven.
+The heat from the oven helps the soda do its thing, so once you add the buttermilk- the acid and the moisture- you need to work fast to get the bread into the pan and into the oven.

 I also add baking powder to my dough because it helps the soda give it more height.

 The most common fruit in Irish soda bread is currants.
 Currants are just dried grapes.
 The only difference between them and raisins is the variety of grapes.
-Adding currants to Irish soda bread gives a sweet-tart characteristic to otherwise plain-tasting bread.
+Adding currants to Irish soda bread gives an otherwise plain-tasting bread a sweet-tart characteristic.

 You can replace the currants in your Irish soda bread with cranberries, raisins, or sultanas (golden raisins).
-The original Irish soda bread didn’t have any fruit in it, so you can totally omit the currants and still have an amazing loaf of bread.
+The classic Irish soda bread recipe doesn’t have any fruit, so you can omit the currants and still have some pretty good soda bread.

-I recommend rehydrating the currants (or any dried fruit) if you are using them.
+I recommend rehydrating the currants (or any dried fruit) if you use them.
 As they are, the currants are hard and really chewy.
-It’s not a horribly bad thing, but they get even harder and chewier when you start baking them.
+It’s not a horrible thing, but they get even harder and chewier when you start baking them.
 Soak the currants in hot tap water for 20 minutes before adding them to this recipe.
 I usually start soaking them before measuring out the rest of the ingredients.
 By the time I’m ready to start, they’re all hydrated.
 You don’t have to rehydrate them, but it does make a difference.

 Drain them in a fine-mesh sieve before adding them to the rest of the ingredients in the recipe.

-The Irish baked their soda bread in cast iron pots on the hearth.
-They’d snuggle it into the embers and allow the bread to bake until golden.
+The Irish baked soda bread in cast-iron skillets or pots on the hearth.
+They’d snuggle the pot into the embers and allow the bread to bake until golden.
 Some Irish baked theirs on a griddle, but the majority employed what we know as a dutch oven.

 I love how evenly my loaves bake in my cast iron dutch oven, so that’s what I use to bake my bread in.
-You can do the same or use a 9 or 10-inch cake pan.
-You can also bake the loaf-free form on a sheet pan lined with parchment paper.
-I don’t love this method because the loaf doesn’t bake up as tall or as round as I like.
+If you plan to bake your soda bread in a cast-iron skillet, ensure it’s at least 3 inches deep to get a nice round loaf.
+You can also use 9 or 10-inch cake pans.
+You can bake the loaf-free form on a baking sheet pan lined with parchment paper.
+I don’t love this method because the loaf doesn’t bake as tall or round as I like.

 Lightly spray your pan with non-stick baking spray.
 Crisscross two 3-inch wide strips of parchment paper inside the pot.
 This isn’t a must, but it does help remove the baked loaf from the pot later.